rich-at-thinkful/ft-curric-gists/fundamentals/modules.md

   <script type="text/javascript" src="scripts/index.js"></script>
 ```

 Above, the first two lines are libraries we need for the project.
 The remaining lines are our two files.
 Note, the order is important: they are loaded into memory in sequence, so if `index.js` uses a variable declared in `shopping-list.js` then it will need to be loaded last.
+(Your `index.js` will always be the last file loaded.)

 Later in the course, we will learn how to automate this process of including multiple project files using **build tools** but for now, we're going to do it manually.

 ### Modules

-Including many JavaScript files in our `index.html` is effectively the same as all the lines being concatenated into one giant file as far as the execution runtime is concerned.
+Including many JavaScript files in our `index.html` is effectively the same as all those lines of code being concatenated into one giant file as far as the browser's runtime is concerned.
 This is not ideal.
 Remember how much [we don't like global variables](https://www.google.com/search?q=why+are+global+variables+evil+javascript)?

-Modules allow us to **encapsulate** all code logic related to one area of our application, keeping all the module's variables out of global scope.
+Modules allow us to **encapsulate** logic so that functions related to only one task don't pollute the global scope and conflict with other areas of the app.
 Libraries are good examples of a module.
-Note how jQuery encapsulates all its inner workings and exposes just a single variable into global scope - the `$`.
+Note how jQuery encapsulates all its inner workings and exposes just a single variable into the global scope - the `$`.

-JavaScript does not have the functionality of modules built in.
+JavaScript as a programming language does not inherently have modular functionality.
 Some libraries can emulate this, but the simplest way to accomplish it is using **closures**, which we learned about in earlier drills.
-To create a closure, we're going to use an immediately-invoked function expression (IIFE) -- essentially a function that exists purely to hide all its inner workings and only expose one thing back.
+To create a closure, we're going to use an immediately-invoked function expression (IIFE) -- this function is built and immediately executed, returning only variables it wants to expose.

 ```
 const myModule = (function(){

-  const privateFoo = 'this is private';

-  const publicFoo = 'this is public';
+  const secretPassword = 'abcde';

-  const publicFunc = function() {
+  const login = function(inputPassword) {
-    console.log('A public function!');
+    if (inputPassword === secretPassword) {
+      console.log('Access granted!');
+    } else {
+      console.log('Unauthorized');
+    }
   };

-  return {
-    publicFoo: publicFoo,
-    publicFunc: publicFunc
+  // The object we return is where we expose specific variables: return {
+    login: login
   };

 }());
 ```

 The above code will look strange but it's actually not that complex.
 We declare a global variable `myModule` and capture the result of our IIFE.
-Inside the IIFE, we declare three variables.
-The first we intend to be private and unavailable outside the module.
-The other two are public.
-To make them public, we expose them by returning them in an object at the bottom of the IIFE.
+Inside the IIFE, we declare two variables.
+Then we return an object, where we assign the `login()` function as the value to a key with the same name.
+So `login` is now available outside the module, while `secretPassword` is not.

-So anywhere else in our code, we can access specific content from our module with:
+Anywhere else in our code, we can access our module:

 ```
-console.log(myModule.publicFoo)   // => 'this is public'
+myModule.login('foo');     // => 'Unauthorized'
-myModule.publicFunc()             // => 'a public function!'
+myModule.login('abcde');   // => 'Access granted'
-myModule.privateFoo               // => undefined
+myModule.secretPassword;   // => undefined  (accessing a non-existent key on an object)
 ```

 ### Exercise

 Our Shopping List App so far has limited code organization.
-Let's refactor it into a project folder and encapsulate different modules.
+Let's set up a file hierarchy and create modules.

 **IMPORTANT:** Start from this [project repo](#).
+Do a quick study of the file structure then complete the exercises:

 Commit often!

 #### 1. Create a store module
-- Add a `store.js` into your `scripts` folder
+- Add a `store.js` in your `scripts` folder
 - Link the file from your `index.html` - remember ordering is important!
   - The shoppingList needs access to the store, so it should be linked FIRST
 - Inside `store.js`, create an IIFE whose return value is captured in a global `store` variable